BenCreet/BenCreet.github.io/about.md

 A national expert on Coordinated Disclosure I [wrote the guidelines](http://nzitf.org.nz/coordinated-disclosure/) on coordinated disclosure in New Zealand.

+My CV can be downloaded from my [corner of the cloud](https://1drv.ms/b/s!AkVbtqr8BZDSlvNKgSzWVgJEvw1NVQ) (.pdf).

 ## My Study
 I’m a student of geopolitical strategy.
 Which mostly nails my colours to the mast.
 I’m a bit of a realist, but as someone in a small state, I tend to be quite an Institutionalist in my realism.
 I predominantly think and write about how and when strategy and the Internet collide.
 I’ve used Trello to map out my dissertation and I’m writing in public in a github repo here.